The Stories of 10 People Featured on Historically Bad Album Covers

 Ten years before the above album was released, Jim Post had a Top 10 hit with his then-wife, Cathy.
 Recording as the folk duo Friend and Lover, "Reach Out of the Darkness" became something of an anthem for the flower power movement with its "I think it's so groovy now, that people are finally getting together" chorus.

-In recent years, Jim has published a series of successful children's books (obviously purchased by parents who hadn't seen him naked in the shower) and also puts that impressive 'stache to good use by touring the country in a one-man show as Mark Twain.
+In recent years, Jim has published a series of successful children's books and also puts that impressive 'stache to good use by touring the country in a one-man show as Mark Twain.

 2. Julie's Sixteenth Birthday – John Bult